Gabriele Paolo Jewellery - Bespoke fine jewellery & Mokume-gane by Gabriele Gucci

 The Mokume-gane process

 From the raw precious metal sheets to the finished piece, every stage of the Mokume-gane process is carried out entirely by hand in our Birmingham atelier.
-There are no machines that can replicate this — only time, skill and fire.

 Sheet preparation